No. 5 Arizona uses massive run to rout Oregon State 84-52 - KTVZ

 AP Basketball Writer

+“That was a woodshed job,” Oregon State coach Wayne Tinkle.
+“We came out in the gate and executed our plan, then the floodgates opened.”

-The Wildcats (21-3, 10-3 Pac-12) slogged through a foul-filled first half before racing past the Beavers with a 19-2 run that gave them a 26-point halftime lead.
+The game started like a trickle, successful foul calls accentuating Oregon State’s measured pace.
+The Wildcats (21-3, 10-3 Pac-12) slogged through it, then raced past the Beavers with a 19-2 run to go up 26 by halftime.

-Arizona had 22 assists on 28 field goal, grabbed 17 more rebounds and outscored Oregon State by 16 in the paint to win its sixth straight.
-Tubelis hit 6 of 10 shots and grabbed eight rebounds in 23 minutes after scoring 40 points against Oregon on Thursday.
+Arizona had 22 assists on 28 field goals, grabbed 17 more rebounds and outscored Oregon State by 16 in the paint to win its sixth straight.

+“I didn’t think maybe our overall energy in all stretches was great tonight, but sometimes that happens,” Arizona coach Tommy Lloyd said.
+“To do that and put together an effort like that, and be able to play a lot of guys is an encouraging sign.”

 The Beavers (9-15, 3-10) brought one of the nation’s least-experienced teams into McKale Center and had the game at the pace they wanted — for a little while.